GyverLibs/FastBot/README_EN.md

 In response to any message from the bot, the server reports the time of sending in unix format.
 Since version 2.6 this time is parsed library and **count continues on** using standard time functions.
 Thus, it is enough to send once message after the board is turned on, so that the library synchronizes the clock.
 The time will also be synchronized on further sendings. and to be specified, because the time calculated by means of esp will go away (~ 2 seconds per day).
-Instruments:
+Tools:

-- `uint32_t getUnix()` - returns the current time in unix format or `0` if the time is out of sync.
+- `uint32_t getUnix()` - returns the current time in unix format, or `0` if the time is out of sync.
 - `bool timeSynced()` - will return `true` if the clock is synchronized.
 - `FB_Time getTime(gmt)` - you need to pass your time zone, it will return `FB_Time`.